 Similarly, babies who lack a consistent routine might experience fussiness, irregular meal times, and difficulty settling to sleep, as their internal clocks struggle to establish a stable rhythm [4].

-By 6 months, a baby’s circadian rhythm is more established, and a consistent daily routine helps reinforce this internal clock.
+By 6 months, a baby’s circadian rhythm is well established, and a consistent daily routine helps reinforce this internal clock.
 Implementing a set nap and feeding schedule can aid in synchronizing your baby's body clock with these timings.
 This can result in easier sleep onset, longer naps, more consolidated nighttime sleep, better feeding, and generally happier and more alert periods during awake times [5].

 👉🏼 Want to get started on an appropriate routine?
 Check out our nap and feeding routines from 12 weeks to 3 years.